six2dez/reconftw/.planning/STATE.md

 See: .planning/PROJECT.md (updated 2026-05-27)

 **Core value:** Run one command, get a complete recon picture of a target — passive, active, and vulnerability layers — with resumable checkpoints, structured output, and zero-touch tool orchestration.
-**Current focus:** Phase 04 — subdomains-e2e-axiom-integration
+**Current focus:** Phase 05 — web-pipeline-e2e

 ## Current Position

-Phase: 04 (subdomains-e2e-axiom-integration) — CODE COMPLETE, awaiting human live-parity sign-off
+Phase: 05 (web-pipeline-e2e) — EXECUTING
-Plan: 04-08/09/10 done + a deeper live-run remediation done (commits d31fe4d0,9fec6f0b,f1d23005,482305bc) — 04-11 = the human gate
+Plan: 2 of 7
-Status: GAP-1/2/3 + a deeper class of pipeline bugs (crt/analytics/s3scanner/favirecon args, empty default scope, Append batch-abort, merge prefix + REPLACE-not-union, JSON-vs-plain staging, over-broad fail_fast) all FIXED. `go test ./...` green; real-arg smoke test green; live example.com now yields 6 subs (was 0).
-Root lesson: Phase 4 passed CI on mocks only, never ran real tools.
+Status: Ready to execute
 NEXT (you, the maintainer): provision resolvers + install subzy/dnstake/regulator/dnscewl, then run the bash-v1-vs-v2 ±5% parity (SUBD-11/D-04) on hackerone.com+tesla.com, sign off in 04-11-SUMMARY.md, flip 04-VERIFICATION.md status→passed.
 See 04-VERIFICATION.md §"WHAT YOU MUST DO".
 Then Phase 5 (Web Pipeline E2E) — which REUSES Phase 4 extractors + copies its pattern, so add the real-arg smoke test + a real E2E run to its DoD.
-Last activity: 2026-05-29
+Last activity: 2026-06-02

 ## Performance Metrics